 The Process of Tunnel Pasteurization

-How Tunnel Pasteurizers Can Benefit the Food and Beverage Manufacturing Process
+How Tunnel Pasteurizers Benefit The Food & Beverage Manufacturing Process

 A tunnel pasteurization system can easily fit into your manufacturing process.
-Once a food or beverage product is jarred, bottled, canned and sealed up, it’s run through the tunnel pasteurizer system; and that’s it.
-The process is over.
+Once a food or beverage product is jarred, bottled, canned and sealed up, it runs through the tunnel pasteurizer system; and that’s it.

 End Point Technology

 The tunnel pasteurization process can be one of the last stops of your manufacturing process.
-It’s often called an “end point” pasteurization technology because it destroys harmful bacteria, enzymes and micro-organisms from food and beverages just before they go to the consumer.
+It’s often called an “end point” pasteurization technology because it destroys harmful bacteria, enzymes, and micro-organisms from food and beverages before they go to the consumer.

 Easy to Operate and Reliable